elastisys/cloud-native-training/kubernetes-and-cloud-native-for-application-developers.md

 * Linux administration
 * Docker

-Depending on customer requests, we can tailor the course more towards on-premises installations or public cloud.
+Depending on customer requests, we usually can also tailor the course more towards on-premises installations, any specific public cloud or domain specific use cases or technologies.